 – You can usually find a million reasons why not invest in a company, but sometimes only one extremely good reason is enough for continuing the discussions, Lehtinen continues.

 – My aim is to get to know the founder as well as possible and then look ahead the partnership.
 In fact, realistically, only few of a thousand ideas catch the wind in their sails.
 But then again, the ideas may rest on strong competences in teams, which may be harnessed in later projects.

 – It’s important to know whether the meeting will last 15 or 90 minutes and plan it accordingly,” says Lasse Lehtinen.

 – There is precious little time during one meeting.
 As a rule, a meeting starts with a brief introduction which may easily take five to ten minutes.
 That’s why you should have a one-minute presentation ready of your background and skills.
 It can then be used as a bridge to the current activities, and then there will be enough time for focusing on what is most important.

 It’s worthwhile for founders to prepare for a meeting with care so that the investor gets a good first impression, as after meeting with a founder who has not adequately prepared for a meeting the investor may think that they will continue this line of action in future, too.

 – You don’t necessarily have to know the answers to all the questions, but you should think beforehand of at least ten most common questions and find snappy answers to them.
 Before the next meeting, it’s advisable to prepare for the questions to which no answers were found right away.

-In Petri Lehmuskoski’s view, the founder ‘s one and only target at a meeting with an investor should attend the meeting with an investor should be a new meeting.
+In Petri Lehmuskoski’s view, the founder ‘s one and only target at a meeting with an investor only target at a meeting with an investor should be a new meeting.

 – It’s very rare that somebody can be convinced to invest in a company during the first meeting.
 Too much reassuring may not bring the desired result, Lehmuskoski points out.